California Birth Records Search

 Authorized/Certified Copy - the second type is a certified copy that is valid to use in all government agencies and other official business.
 A certified copy of your birth certificate is a legal document to establish your identity.
 You will need a notarized form of authorization with this request.

 Both types may or may not include a social security number on them.
-California also offers amendment services to add or change a parent on the birth record due to adoption or other reasons, after issue.
+It also offers amendment services to add or change a parent on the birth record due to adoption or other reasons, after issue.

 The majority of this vast populous lives three cities: Los Angeles, San Diego, and San Jose.

-California is also the 3rd largest state with a population density of 251.3 per square mile.
+It is also the 3rd largest state with a population density of 251.3 per square mile.
 With an annual growth rate of 61%, it is the 21st fastest growing state in America.
 Due to immigration, California has a healthy natural growth rate as well.

 Population change from 2010-2016